 causes, and treatments of Dermatitis is available below.

 Rashes vary greatly in appearance, extent and severity depending on the underlying cause.
 Rashes can be red, white, silver and raised, bumpy or flat.
 They can appear as dots or spots or occur in a large, solid continuous area.
 Rashes can also include scaling and/or flaking off of skin cells.
-A rash of purple spots can be due to serious condition, such as meningitis or allergic ...more symptoms »
+A rash of purple spots can be due to serious condition, such as ...more symptoms »

 Diagnosing a rash and its cause may be delayed or missed because in some cases, a rash may not be severe enough for a person to seek medical care.
 A rash is a symptom of many different conditions, so a thorough medical evaluation that may include skin patch testing is needed to ensure an accurate diagnosis of the reason for a rash. ...more misdiagnosis »